macabeus/jest-environment-vscode-extension/README.md

 )
 ```

+#### Mocks

-Unfortunately, there are some VSCode features in which we can't manipulate, such as the `window.showQuickPick`.
+There are some VSCode features in which we can't manipulate, such as the `window.showQuickPick`.
 But no worries!
 We can easily mock it:

 ```js
 using(